 - further periods of authorisation for those already in receipt of an authorisation and reviews

-You should consider the following to determine if the person has 'ordinary residence' in North Northamptonshire:
+To determine if the person has 'ordinary residence' in North Northamptonshire, you should consider:

 - if the person is self-funding or homeless, send the referral to the local authority in your area – this would be North Northamptonshire Council

 - if the person's care / nursing home placement is funded by North Northamptonshire Council, send the DoLS referral to North Northamptonshire Council - if the funding is from local authority other than North Northamptonshire Council, please send the referral to that other local authority

 - if the person's placement is paid for by NHS continuing healthcare, the DoLS referral should be sent to the local authority which covers the address where the person was living at home (prior to being admitted to hospital or moving into NHS funded residential care)

 - if the person is admitted to hospital, the DoLS referral should be sent to the local authority which covers the person's home address.
 If the person does not live in their own home – for example, a care home – it may be necessary to consult with the care home to establish the relevant local authority (check if self-funding or which is the funding local authority)

 Once you've completed the form, you can save a PDF of your submission and print a copy.